phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 Furthermore, LiveView tracks changes within the collection given to the comprehension.
 In the ideal case, if only a single entry in `@posts` changes, only this entry is sent again.
 By default, the index is used to track changes.
-This means that if an entry is appended, most items will be considered changed and sent again.
+This means that if an entry is inserted, any entries after that index will be considered changed and sent again.
 To optimize this, you can also pass a `:key` on tags in HEEx:

 ```heex